 However, another Canadian company based in Montreal has solved that problem.
 Bull Bitcoin is a service that allows you to spend bitcoin to pay your regular Canadian bills, such as your hydro, credit card, cell phone and internet, through their Bylls service.

 Bull Bitcoin also allows you to easily purchase bitcoin directly to your own wallet, with a variety of funding options.

 Like any investment, the gains or losses you make should be recorded in your annual tax return.
 The Government of Canada website does not make it clear how exactly you should account for digital currency on your tax return, only stating that you should:

 Tax rules apply to digital currency transactions, including those made with cryptocurrencies.
 Using digital currency does not exempt consumers from Canadian tax obligations.

 This means digital currencies are subject to the Income Tax Act.

-However, it is safe to assume that as soon as you convert any digital currency back into Canadian dollars, this is classed as income and needs to be declared as such.
+However, it is safe to assume that as soon as you convert any digital currency back into Canadian dollars, this is classed as income from capital gains and needs to be declared as such.